 “We acknowledge the Whadjuck Noongar people as the traditional custodians of this land”

 Based in the City of Kalamunda, NRPG is a volunteer community organisation founded in 1989 to preserve our native bushland.
 In addition, our volunteer Friends groups adopt areas of bushland, and working with the City, remove weed species and in encourage native flora and fauna species back to the areas.

 - Saved DOLA bush reserves such as Holly and Wordsworth Way in Kalamunda from residential development.

 - Helped develop the City District Conservation Strategy.

 - Preserved and regenerated bushland reserves

-- The establishment, and participation in the Community Sustainability Advisory Committee (CSAC)
+- The establishment, and participation in the Community Environment and Sustainability Advisory Committee (CESAC)

-We continue to be involved with, and make submissions on topics which affect our natural environment, including:
+We continue to be involved with, and make submissions on topics which affect our natural and living environment, including:

-- Tree and understorey protection in City of Kalamunda (reserve, residential and other)
+- Tree and understorey protection and enhancement in City of Kalamunda

 - Working with the City to assist Reserve Friends’ Groups and start new ones, to mainten and revegetate native Reserves